Creusot Lab

 Epitope-based immunotherapy of T1D:

-We evaluate several platforms to deliver customized epitopes in an effort to rebuild immune tolerance to beta-cell antigens.
+We develop and evaluate several platforms to deliver customized epitopes in an effort to rebuild immune tolerance to beta-cell antigens.
 Our approaches include:

-The first three approaches use our patented Endotope platform; SAgAs are evaluated in partnership with the University of Kansas.
+The first two approaches use our patented Endotope platform; SAgAs are evaluated in partnership with Washington University in St Louis.

 Lab Members